 Following the privatization of Elektro, Enron completed a corporate reorganization, merging Elektro into its immediate Brazilian holding company.
 This reorganization and the resulting capital structure have allowed Elektro to:

-Include the premium paid for Elektro above the company’s then existing book value at the date of privatization on the balance sheet of Elektro.
-This permits Elektro to utilize the amortization of the resulting acquisition premium as a tax shield, and utilize the premium as a basis for shareholder distributions in appropriate circumstances;
+Include the premium (net of acquisition debt) paid for Elektro above the company’s then existing book value at the date of privatization in the balance sheet of Elektro.
+This permits Elektro to utilize the amortization of the resulting acquisition premium as a tax shield, and the premium as a basis for shareholder distributions in appropriate circumstances;

-Enron also placed US$500 million of its acquisition debt at Elektro using a tax-efficient structure, pre-approved by the Brazilian Central Bank, that facilitates the repatriation of capital out of Brazil and provides an additional tax shield to the extent of the interest paid on such debt;
+Enron also placed US$500 million of its acquisition debt at Elektro using a tax-efficient structure, pre-approved by the Brazilian Central Bank, that facilitates the repatriation of capital out of Brazil and provides an additional tax shield to the extent of the interest paid on the debt;

-In December 1999, Enron pre-paid, on Elektro’s behalf by means of an inter-company loan, a Real denominated IGP-M indexed debt that was owed to Eletrobrás and included in Elektro at its privatization.
-As a result of this transaction, Enron has another conduit for the repatriation of capital.
+In December 1999, Enron pre-paid, on Elektro’s behalf by means of an inter-company loan, a Real-denominated IGP-M indexed debt that was owed to Eletrobrás and included in Elektro at its privatization.
+This also facilitates the repatriation of capital;

-Enron has structured Elektro’s dollar-denominated inter-company loans in a manner which allows Enron to minimize income statement exposure to foreign exchange fluctuations.
+Enron has structured Elektro’s dollar-denominated inter-company loans in a manner which allows Enron to minimize income statement exposure to foreign exchange fluctuations; and